Elias Díaz Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 10th in the league.

-- The Angels' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels have a 4.15 team ERA that ranks 15th among all league pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs given up (83 total, 1.1 per game).
+- Angels pitchers combine to give up 84 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

+- Anderson (4-1) gets the starting nod for the Angels in his 14th start of the season.
+He's put together a 5.64 ERA in 68 2/3 innings pitched, with 51 strikeouts.

-- The right-hander last pitched on Saturday against the Kansas City Royals, when he tossed six innings, allowing two earned runs while giving up three hits.
+- The lefty last appeared on Sunday against the Kansas City Royals, when he threw five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.